Sheet Options

 Post JobInfos

-Here you can add custom JobInfos as well as define values for system variables.
+On this tab, you can add custom JobInfos and define values for system variables.

 JobInfos added and managed on the Post JobInfos tab are to be run at the Sheet End event point.